Midnite3DP/voron-bedpan/README.md

 Note
 * I am small brain unga bunga (this is my first mod)
 * I am voron noob (nothing has been tested properly)
+* How do you set up the config to work with the purge bucket mod macros?
+I don't know.
+I'll figure it out.

 Credits
 * Wago mount (the part where the wagos clip in) was based on https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/deepfriedheroin/v2_bed_wagos